Cebisile073/Titanic-Survival/README.md

 ## Methodology

 Binary classification techniques are applied to build a predictive model.
-The Logistic Regression Algorithm is explored to find the best model for predicting passenger survival.
+The Logistic Regression Algorithm is explored to predict passenger survival.

 ## Usage